-We left for my place and he spent the night.
-Her divorced husband was taking care of their son.
-She had to leave before dawn.
+We left for my place and she spent the night.
+Her divorced husband was taking care of their son, so she had to leave before dawn.

 “Cinderella didn't have a kid.”

-Claudia walked down the hallway to the stairs.
+Claudia kissed my lips and walked down the hallway to the stairs.
 Mrs. Adorno opened the door.
 The old bruja had witnessed more than a few women come and go in and out of my life.
-Her one good eye squinted in my direction.
-She spat something in Spanish, then mumbled, “Sex not love.
+Her one good eye squinted in my direction and spat something in Spanish before mumbling, “Sex not love.
 Siempre.”

-“Not always.”
-I said, but I wanted more from a woman than sex.
-We went to the movies, made love, took holidays, and hiked with her son, so I wasn’t prepared for her saying after two months.
-“This isn’t working out.”
+“Not always,” I said, because I wanted more from a woman than sex.
+Claudia and I went to the movies, made love twice a week, took hiking holidays with her son.
+She fellated me during the NHL playoffs.
+I wore my Bruins shirt.
+They went nowhere, but I wasn’t prepared for her saying after they were ousted from the playoffs, “This isn’t working out.”